How to Add Mailchimp to Your WordPress Blog Posts

 Another "in reverse" option you have is the ability to use your blog's RSS feed as a trigger to send emails.
 When you publish a new blog post, you can configure Mailchimp to send out a notice to your subscribers that a new blog post has been published.
 I will say, though, this is best used if you have a sporadic release schedule or don't publish super often; people don't like getting more-than-daily emails if you publish that frequently.

-Create an Automation Email
+Create An Automation Email

 Finally, you can use signup forms pretty much anywhere on your site, powered by Mailchimp.
 You can embed the form in a sidebar, in your footer, in a slide-in box, in a pop-up, or whatever you want.
 They're easy to customize, position, and time to fit your website as closely as possible.
 They even work on mobile devices.